lkcozy/code-notes/notes/communication/writing/writing_management.md

 - Get a `sponsor`(supporter) with power and have them advocate on your behalf for an immediate1 catch-up.
 - Becoming `more aware of` these factors will help you become more `empathetic` and `sets the tone` for a more inclusive team culture.
 - `Breaking` tasks `down into` smaller pieces can help make your to-do list feel a little less overwhelming.
-- start small and be `deliberate`(thought carefully) about each effort
+- start small and be `deliberate`(thought carefully) about each effort.
+- This will not only help `identify any concerns`, it will also `draw attention to` the fact that this monitoring is happening and therefore encourage managers to `pay careful attention to` their allocations.

 ## Communication